nodejs/admin/Moderation-Policy.md

 * Posts authored by non-Collaborators are always subject to immediate Moderation by any Collaborator if the content is intentionally disruptive or in violation of the [Code of Conduct][].
-* When Moderating non-Collaborator Posts, the moderating Collaborator must:
+* When moderating non-Collaborator posts, the moderating Collaborator must:
   * Explain the justification for Moderating the post, and
   * Identify all changes made to the Post.
   * If the Moderation action included Blocking, an indication of whether the Block